OUT NOW Abbey Road Orchestra: Flutes

 Additionally, we send some promotional email campaigns via our own website, usually where the message relies on us knowing more information about you.
 Examples of this include our wish list campaign emails (for which we need to know which products are in your wish list) or "affiliation" messages (e.g. to let Spitfire Symphonic Strings owners know that we have released an Expansion Pack).

-One caveat you should note is that if you change your email address directly using Drip's supplied form, and don't make the same adjustment on your Spitfire account, we will be unable to maintain sync between both sets of preferences, and you may receive emails you don't expect.
+One caveat you should note is that if you change your email address directly using Klaviyo's supplied form, and don't make the same adjustment on your Spitfire account, we will be unable to maintain sync between both sets of preferences, and you may receive emails you don't expect.

 How long we'll keep you on our mailing list